There are 3 different categories of ways of cleaning water: 1) Filtering, 2) Changing the properties and 3) evaporation.

 - Very effective

 - Related to a number of cancer types

 3) Nature’s way

 Nature has provided water cleaning since…ever.
 The water cycle is what is keeping us alive and what makes all life possible.
 Collecting water vapor is what it is all about.
 Rain.
 Same-same.

-Distillation is the core technology of any WaterStillar system.
-We have a special page, talking about distillation – please look here:
+Distillation is the core technology of any WaterStillar system:

 - Distillation at high temperatures and normal pressure produces ultra pure water.